Playground Games to Promote Teamwork

 1. Group Jump Rope

-Outdoor team building games for kids encourage them to move and work together – just like jump rope does.
+Outdoor team-building games for kids encourage them to move and work together – just like jump rope does.
 Ask two adults or older children to hold the ends of a long rope.
 Then have a group of a few kids take turns to pass the jump rope between them.
-All the adults have to do is spin the rope at a good enough speed that the kids can play.
+All the adults have to do is spin the rope at a good enough speed that the kids can play._

 This simple activity works either as a fun way to keep moving or as a friendly competition.
 You can keep score or just ask a group of kids to jump and rotate between different groups for a fun activity.
 Count how many jumps a team has made before getting stuck on the rope and ask the groups to try to surpass that score.